timka/watchdogdev/README.txt

 Installation
 ============

-    The module can be installed using standard distutils setup script:
+    The module can be installed using standard setuptools script:

         python setup.py install

-    Alternatively, it is possible to install the module using setuptools:

-        python setup_egg.py install

 Usage
 =====